Turn your physical models into digital 3D models in this guide to photogrammetry.

 Photogrammetry is the cool thing all the hip people are into these days.
 Turning your great looking miniatures into digital 3D models and using them in Tabletop Simulator?
 Why, I heard that person you like uses photogrammetry, what a motivation for you to get started with it!

 Here is the collection of all our articles to help you on your path to learning photogrammetry.
-Follow along as I build the 3D model for my Umbra Legates, rotating endlessly, trapped in a spinning purgatory for all time.
+Follow along as I build the 3D model for my Umbra Legates, which you can see in all its glory right here.

 It all starts with high quality pictures, so learn how I take pictures that give me great results, every time.